 Am I able to take the written test in a different language?

 Yes, with a minimum of three weeks notice, we can order Spanish, French Canadian, Japanese, Chinese and Korean versions of the exam for students participating in our publicly-offered classes.
 It is critical to understand, however, that the class itself will still be taught only in English.
 Only the written exam itself would be in the language selected.

 Are all ServSafe Manager classes the same regardless of provider and does pricing vary from company to company?

-How long does it take to get results from one of your group class/testing sessions and how do I receive my actual certificate?
+How long does it take to get results from one of your group class sessions and how do I receive my actual certificate?

 About 4-7 days.
-Students leave class with detailed instructions for printing their certificates from the ServSafe web site.
-RVA Food Safety is always ready, of course, to help any students who experience difficulty with this.
+Students leave class with detailed instruction for printing their certificates directly from the ServSafe web site.
+RVA Food Safety is always available, of course, to help any students experiencing difficulty with this.